pingcap/docs-dm/en/command-line-flags.md

 - The external address of DM-master used to receive client requests
 - The default value is `"{master-addr}"`
-- Optional parameter.
+- Optional flag.
 It can be in the form of `"domain name:port"`

 ### `--advertise-peer-urls`